CJL89/Web-Optimizer/README.md

  - Both perfmatters.js & main.js has been minimized.

 PIZZA JS:
+Changed some querySelectors to the appropriate getElementsByClassName or getElementById.

 The function changeSliderLabel() has been optimized.
   - Before the code was not DRY; therefore, it was delaying the browser since repeated functions were taking place.
   - A variable was created outside the for loop, this way the result is grabbed once instead of every single time the loop goes through.